ahmar46/portfolio/README.md

-### This is my Portfolio and it is live everything
+### This is my Portfolio and it is live everywhere.

 ### My name is AHMAR ALI KHAN, I am Self-Taught Web Developer specialized in MERN stack.